aisyed425/TripleDouble/README.md

 - Team builder (modern/all-time)
 - 7-game series simulator
 - Game breakdowns and visuals
-- Decide on platforms (web-first, mobile later?)
+- Decide on platforms (web-first, mobile later)
 - Sketch wireframes or use tools like Figma